-2.1 Polar Motion Observations and Excitations
+2.1.
+Polar Motion Observations and Excitations

-Polar motion (X, Y) time series are from the International Earth Rotation and Reference Systems Service (IERS) combined Earth Orientation Parameters (EOP) solutions 08 C04 (available at http://hpiers.obspm.fr/eop-pc/analysis/excitactive.html).
+[6] Polar motion (X, Y) time series are from the International Earth Rotation and Reference Systems Service (IERS) combined Earth Orientation Parameters (EOP) solutions 08 C04 (available at http://hpiers.obspm.fr/eop-pc/analysis/excitactive.html).
 The EOP 08 C04 daily time series cover the period 1962 to the present.
 The focus here is on polar motion data taken since 1982, which are based upon space geodetic observations.
 Prior data, mainly from optical measurements, have significantly larger uncertainty.
-Polar motion is excited both by redistribution of mass within the Earth system and changes in relative motion with respect to Earth-fixed coordinates, mainly due to atmospheric winds and ocean currents [e.g., Gross et al., 2003].
-An excitation time series ( $\chi_1$ , $\chi_2$ ) is obtained by application of a linear filter to the two components (X, Y) of the polar motion time series.
-The filter removes Earth's resonant response near the 14-month Chandler period [Wilson, 1985], and its transfer function approaches unity near zero frequency, so long period variations in excitation and polar motion are essentially the same.
-Observed polar motion excitations $\chi_1$ and $\chi_2$ are provided by the IERS online conversion tool (available at http://hpiers.obspm.fr/eop-pc/analysis/excitactive.html), and the linear transfer function for doing this uses a Chandler period of 433 days and quality factor of 175, applied to the EOP 08 C04 time series.
+Polar motion is excited by both redistribution of mass within the Earth system and changes in relative motion with respect to Earth-fixed coordinates, mainly due to atmospheric winds and ocean currents [e.g., Gross et al., 2003].
+An excitation time series (χ_1, χ_2) is obtained by application of a linear filter to the two components (X, Y) of the polar motion time series.
+The filter removes the Earth's resonant response near the 14 month Chandler period [Wilson, 1985], and its transfer function approaches unity near zero frequency, so long-period variations in excitation and polar motion are